Sell on your terms. No Fees - Any Condition

 Ways To Effectively Get Rid Of Squatters In The State Of California

 This involves filing an unlawful detainer lawsuit and obtaining a court order for the squatters to vacate the premises.
-Another option is to offer cash for keys, where you pay the squatters a sum in exchange for them leaving voluntarily.
+Another option is to offer cash for keys, where you pay the squatters a sum in exchange for their leaving voluntarily.

 By understanding these methods and taking proactive measures, California real estate owners can effectively eliminate squatters without violating their rights.